 4) “Learn Better” by Ulrich Boser

-Boser had me at his job title which is “education researcher” what’s cooler than that?
+Boser had me at his job title which is “education researcher”.
+What’s cooler than that?
 The geek (and former teacher) in me is profoundly jealous he gets to put that on his resume.
 Learn Better spends more time than the rest of the books showing us that how we learn is just as important as what we learn.
 When interviewing for your next dream job, you must first spend a lot of time learning about the company to make sure it’s a good fit for what you are looking for.
-Boser guides you through ways to learn better and you can apply them to interviewing.
+Boser guides you through ways to learn better and apply those leanings to better interviewing.

 1) “Thinking in Bets” by Annie Duke